plindstrom/ps-backup/README.md

+:warning: **DEPRECATED** - Please note that this project is no longer maintained and will be removed.

+---

 # ps-backup

 ps-backup is a PowerShell script used to backup files using Robocopy.
 It also retains backups for a specified number of days and can send email alerts when the backup is complete.

 ## Requirements